wandb/weave/docs/docs/guides/integrations/cerebras.md

 ## Wrapping with your own ops

-Want to make your results reproducible while still maintaining that Cerebras speed?
-Weave ops have got you covered.
-They automatically version your code as you experiment and capture inputs and outputs.
-Here's how you can use them with Cerebras:
+Weave ops offer a powerful way to enhance reproducibility and traceability in your experiments.
+By automatically versioning your code and capturing inputs and outputs.
+Here's an example of how you can leverage Weave ops with the Cerebras SDK:

 ```python
 import os